NicoJanE/WSL-Development-Stack-Native-Win32-CPP/Howtos/howto_create_a_dev_container.md

 ### ⚙️ Create the  WSL environment (including our packages and template files)

-When we have the WSL installation file(install.tar.gz) we are able to generate our WSL environment with the packages required.
+Once we have the WSL installation file (install.tar.gz), we can generate our WSL environment with the required packages.
 We do this by executing the custom script ***CreateWSL.ps1***

 - Type in the following command:
    <pre class="nje-cmd-one-line-sm-indent1"> <small>./CreateWSL.ps1 MyWSL </small> </pre>